 This course is designed to give students a range of specialist knowledge and transferable skills in the context of applied IT.
-This provides them with the opportunity to enter an apprenticeship, move directly into employment, or study a range of topics at university, including IT.
+Students progress onto apprenticeships, employment or study a range of subjects at university, including IT.

 This qualification is not just about being able to use computers.

 Employers tell us that they need people who are able to help them develop their systems or the systems for their customers, using IT as a tool to analyse data and develop applications.

 Students study IT in a context that allows them to learn and be assessed in ways that are practical and relevant to the IT sector.